-Refer to Controls & Operation section (page 16) for the location of auger control lever and check adjustment as follows:
+Refer to Controls & Operation section (page 17) for the location of auger control lever and check adjustment as follows:

 - When auger control lever is released and in disengaged "UP" position, the cable should have very little slack.
-It should NOT be tight. - 2.
-In a well-ventilated area, start the snow thrower engine.
+It should NOT be tight. - In a well-ventilated area, start the snow thrower engine.
 Refer to your Engine Operator's Manual. - While standing in the operator's position (behind the unit), depress the auger control lever to engage auger. - Allow auger to remain engaged for approximately ten (10) seconds before releasing auger control lever.
 Repeat this several times. - 5.
 With auger control lever in disengaged "UP" position, walk to front of machine. - Confirm that auger has completely stopped rotating and shows NO signs of motion.
 If auger shows ANY signs of rotating, immediately return to operator's position and shut OFF engine.
-Wait for ALL moving parts to stop before readjusting auger control lever. - To readjust the auger control cable, loosen upper hex screw (a) on auger control bracket.
-See Figure 2-48. - 8.
-Position bracket upward to provide more slack (or downward to increase cable tension).
-See Figure 2-48.
+Wait for ALL moving parts to stop before readjusting auger control lever. - To readjust the auger control cable, loosen upper hex screw (a) on all on unit sexcept the E-Z ChuteTM unit. auger control bracket.
+See Figure 2-54.